-The PHA must determine income eligibility for VASH families in accordance with 24 CFR 982.201 and policies in Section 3-II.A.
-If the family is over-income based on the most recently published income limits for the family size, the family will be ineligible for HCV assistance.
+With some exceptions, the PHA must determine income eligibility for VASH families in accordance with 24 CFR 982.201 and policies in Section 3-II.A.
+Low-income families (80 percent of AMI) are eligible for assistance under VASH, and PHAs may not condition eligibility based on additional eligibility criteria specified in its administrative plan.
+If the family is over-income based on the most recently published income limits for the family size, the family will be ineligible for assistance.